Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis

 \subsection{Xeno-learning}

-The driving insight of our concept is that shared common pathophysiological mechanisms manifest in comparable relative spectral changes.
-In our approach (cf.\ \autoref{fig:method_concept}), we leverage this insight to transfer knowledge across species through data augmentation, which has already been demonstrated to be a powerful tool for addressing other domain shifts in spectral imaging \autocite{10.1007/978-3-031-43996-4_59}.
-Specifically, we instantiate the concept for perfusion knowledge transfer by first modeling the knowledge in the source species and then applying this knowledge in the target species.
+The driving insight of our concept is that shared (e.g. pathophysiological) mechanisms manifest in comparable relative spectral changes.
+In our approach (cf.\ \autoref{fig:method_concept}), we leverage this insight to transfer knowledge across species through data augmentation.
+Specifically, we first learn the effect of certain interventions, such as clamping or contrast agent injection, in the source species and then apply this knowledge in the target species.

 \paragraph{Learning relative changes in the source species} We encode relative spectral changes in a transformation matrix that can be applied to any species.
 For the specific case of perfusion, a set of linear transformations $t_i(s_p)$ are learnt that transform physiological spectra $s_p$ to malperfused spectra $s_m$ (the transformation is applied independently for each spectra).
 To cover a variety of different perfusion states, we learn a whole set of transformations each of which represents the spectral change between physiological and malperfused kidneys.
 Each transformation is a linear model represented by two parameters: a weight matrix $W_i \in \mathbb{R}^{100\times100}$ and a bias vector $b_i \in \mathbb{R}^{100}$, in analogy of a multivariate linear regression model, so that the transformation is defined as